realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/01_chapter.md

 The native spatial index on intersection nodes makes nearest-neighbor lookups fast enough to run on every map refresh.

+**Databricks Lakebase** is the operational layer.
+It's a fully managed Postgres database, hosted inside Databricks, that accepts the high-frequency position writes from our vehicle simulator.
+Every two seconds, ten vehicles each write their current coordinates to a `vehicle_positions` table.
+Lakebase handles this with standard `psycopg2` connectivity, foreign key constraints and BIGSERIAL auto-increment IDs.
+The token-based authentication enforces a natural session boundary, as the system runs for an hour at a time, which is the right behavior for a demo.

-**Databricks** is the analytics layer.
+**Databricks Lakehouse** is the analytics layer.
 We'll connect to it from a local Jupyter notebook.
-Position data flows from Lakebase into a Delta table, where we run aggregations, such as zone demand over time, position volume trends and the cross-system join that answers "which named roads carry the most traffic?" by combining Lakebase position data with Neo4j road names.
+Position data flows from Lakebase into a Delta table, where we run aggregations, such as zone demand over time, position volume trends and the cross-system join that answers "which named roads carry the most traffic?" by combining Lakebase position data with Aura road names.

 The relationship between these systems is as follows:

+- Aura is where the *structure* lives -- the road graph that neither Lakebase nor Lakehouse knows anything about.
 - Lakebase is where data is *written*, in real time, by the simulator.
-- Neo4j is where the *structure* lives -- the road graph that neither Lakebase nor Databricks knows anything about.
-- Databricks is where we *analyse* the history that Lakebase accumulates.
+- Lakehouse is where we *analyse* the history that Lakebase accumulates.

 Each system has a clear role and none of the roles overlap.

-## What Neo4j Adds
+## What Aura Adds

-A natural question is: why Neo4j?
+A natural question is: why Aura?
 We already have a Postgres database.
 Can't we just store road network data there too?
 We could store it there.
 But querying it could be difficult.
 The shortest path between two points requires traversing a graph -- following edges from node to node, keeping track of visited nodes and finding the minimum-cost sequence.
 In SQL this means recursive CTEs, which are slow for deep traversals.
-In Cypher, Neo4j's query language, it's a single function call.
+In Cypher, Aura's query language, it's a single function call.
 For example:

 ```cypher
 MATCH path = shortestPath((start)-[:ROAD*..300]->(end))